 If your car was bought in the last 30 days, and you’ve driven it for a short time only to find that there was a fault, you have the right to reject the vehicle on the grounds that it’s “unsatisfactory”.

-That is what the Consumer Rights Act 2015 states, however, the fault may be something that you’re happy to get fixed or replaced, which is also within your right to request.
+That is what the Consumer Rights Act 2015 states.
+However, the fault may be something that you’re happy to get fixed or replaced, which is also within your right to request.

-On a much bigger scale, if the problem you find is with the engine or an electrical malfunction, this may be more testing for the dealer to repair.
+On a much bigger scale, if the problem you find is with the engine or an electrical malfunction, this may be more difficult for the dealer to repair.
 Rather than waiting around for them to find and fix the root cause of the fault, drivers are advised to reject the car and get a full refund.

 It’s important to remember that if the vehicle has been kept in a workshop for any time, these days do not count towards the 30-day limit.